compintell/Mooncake.jl/docs/src/algorithmic_differentiation.md

 In short, given a function ``g : \mathcal{X} \to \RR`` with derivative ``D g [x]`` at ``x``, its gradient is equal to ``D g [x]^\ast (1)``.
 We explain why in this section.

-It's worth taking a few minutes to consider the ideas discussed thus far relate to other similar ideas.

 The derivative discussed here can be used to compute directional derivatives.
 Consider a function ``f : \mathcal{X} \to \RR`` with Frechet derivative ``D f [x] : \mathcal{X} \to \RR`` at ``x \in \mathcal{X}``.
 Then ``D f[x](\dot{x})`` returns the directional derivative in direction ``\dot{x}``.